CenterForSpatialResearch/conflict_urbanism_sp2023/_posts/2023-05-05-The Line That Changed a Nation.md

 ![cyprus](/conflict_urbanism_sp2023/images/Cyprus/03_GREEN LINE.jpg)

 *British-made Cyprus.* This map depicts all territories created by the British, yet represented in ways that counter the traditional narrative.
 British bases are depicted in the 'neutral' language of being greyed out, indicating that they should not be active players given that Cypriots declared independence from them over 60 years ago.
-In addition, although the British drew the Green Line, it is still represented with the Lefkara lace fill, indicating resilience of Cypriots and their right to own the land should be theirs.
+In addition, although the British drew the Green Line, it is still represented with the Lefkara lace fill, indicating resilience of Cypriots and their right to own the land that should be theirs.

 ![break](/conflict_urbanism_sp2023/images/Cyprus/spacer.jpg)